Riverwood – Where the river almost runs through the community

 When you pay $475 a month you are indeed eligible for a more worry-free life.
 You can actually put your feet on the handrail of your lanai and watch the cohorts of servants fix the exterior of the building and the grounds while fighting with alligators, anacondas, killer turtles and whatever mother nature throws at them (we are kidding).
 Keep in mind: all insurances, including flood insurance, are part of the deal.
 You just move to your new place, pay insurance for your Rembrandt’s and Picasso’s (content or renter’s insurance) and enjoy being part of this beautiful, blue planet.

-There is an annual fee of $1,301.00 for the master association due by each unit.
+There is an annual fee of $1,301.00 for the master association due to each unit.
 Nobody’s excluded.
 Dammit, there is always a drop of bitterness, right?
-This is a fee which is already included in the neighborhood association fee of the condominium owners.
+This is a fee that is already included in the neighborhood association fee of the condominium owners.
 There are always lucky guys, right?

-So, all single family home and villa owners need to dig a little deeper into their pockets for the master association fee.
+So, all single-family homes and villa owners need to dig a little deeper into their pockets for the master association fee.
 Why do you have to pay this extra fee?
 What is it for?
-Well, see for yourself: 24 h security gate, common grounds maintenance, and community/ activity center.
-The community center offers junior Olympic size pool, spa, fitness center.
-6 lighted tennis courts, bocce ball court, lawn croquet and horseshoe pit are also available for the outdoor enthusiast.
+Well, see for yourself: 24 h security gate, common ground maintenance, and community/ activity center.
+The community center offers a junior Olympic size pool, spa, fitness center.
+6 lighted tennis courts, bocce ball court, lawn croquet, and horseshoe pit are also available for the outdoor enthusiast.

 A dog park is waiting for your furry friend.
 Woof!
 Here he can meet other dogs, bark, exchange fleas (oh, that is a bad one), play a little, or take a nap.
 A small fee is required, but dogs usually do not mind.
 They don’t like to share their bone, but they like to generously share the owner’s wallet.